ogr09/phantomjs_doc_ja/Troubleshooting.md

 phantomjs --remote-debugger-port=9000 test.js
 ```

 After than, open Safari/Chrome and go to the http://ipaddress:9000.
 The browser will show the familiar [Web Inspector interface](http://www.webkit.org/blog/1620/webkit-remote-debugging/) which in this case works on the script being tested.

 To run your script, simply enter the ```__run()``` command in the Web Inspector Console.

-Now if the page opens a site with some JavaScript exceptions, a detailed information (including the stack trace) will be printed out.
+Alternatively, use `--remote-debugger-autorun=yes` command-line argument to have your script launched immediately.

+### Interactive Mode (REPL)

+If PhantomJS is launched without any argument, it starts in the so-called interactive mode, also known for [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (read-eval-print-loop).
+This mode allows a faster cycle of experiment and script prototyping.
+PhantomJS REPL supports the expected features: command editing, persistent history, and autocomplete (with Tab key).
+Read more [[about REPL|REPL]].